libraries-archives-DH/libraries-archives-dh.github.io/author-guide.md

 * Number the pages of yur chapter - center
 * Add a line between paragraphs and avoid indents at the start of a paragraphs

-Please keep in mind that all *references, notes, and bibliographies or reference lists are included in the agreed word count.*

-### Stylistic guidelines, referencing and bibliography
+### Stylistic guidelines, references and bibliography
 We will be using the *Chicago Manual of Style* for notes, citations, and bibliography.
 More information is available at:
 <https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html>